Google Professional Cloud DevOps Engineer (GCP-PCDE) Certification Exam Syllabus

 - Creating and managing service accounts

-Managing infrastructure as code.
-Considerations include: - Infrastructure as code tooling (e.g., Cloud Foundation Toolkit, Config Connector, Terraform, Helm)
+Managing infrastructure.
+Considerations include: - Infrastructure-as-code tooling and managed services (e.g., Infrastructure Manager, Cloud Foundation Toolkit, Config Connector, GitOps, Terraform, Helm)

-- Making infrastructure changes using Google-recommended practices and infrastructure as code blueprints
+- Making infrastructure changes using Google-recommended practices and blueprints

 Designing a CI/CD architecture stack in Google Cloud, hybrid, and multi-cloud environments.
-Considerations include: - CI with Cloud Build
+Considerations include: - Continuous integration (CI) with Cloud Build

 - Security of CI/CD tooling

 Managing multiple environments (e.g., staging, production).
-Considerations include: - Determining the number of environments and their purpose
+Considerations include: - Managing ephemeral environments

-Building and implementing CI/CD pipelines for a service (23% of the exam)
+Building and implementing CI/CD pipelines, including continuous testing, for application, infrastructure, and machine learning workloads (~25% of the exam)

-- Deployment to hybrid and multi-cloud environments (e.g., Anthos, GKE)
+- Deployment to hybrid and multi-cloud environments (e.g., GKE)

 - CI/CD pipeline triggers